 "My son could have joined Juventus a year ago," Washington Alves told Tuttosport.
 "This opportunity is still available and is to his liking.
 If Zenit and Juve reach an agreement, Bruno would like to move to Turin.
 This season, he was not always a starter for Zenit.

 "He wants to play at a big club, and Juventus would be a great opportunity.
 We will see what happens in August.

-"He is focussed on Euro 2012, where he has been playing great matches, showing an enviable form."
+"He is focused on Euro 2012, where he has been playing great matches, showing an enviable form."